pospi/imthumb/README.md

 ### TODO

+* Session limiting for thrashing
 * Add support for scaling animated gifs whilst retaining animation
+* Extension for processing external images
+* Addon for webpage rendering
 * Support for ImageMagick 3 and under in 'inner fit' and 'inner fill' crop modes
-* Extension for processing external images